-Consider an Honor's Degree
+Consider an honors degree

 The Honors Capstone Project is meant to be the culmination of the Honors experience for each student in the Honors Program.
 The Honors Capstone requirement is intended to provide the student with a scholarly endeavor incorporating the range of concepts and techniques learned during the undergraduate career, as well as the synthesis of knowledge gained during college.
 The goal is for the student to be exposed to a set of perspectives, and through critical thinking to develop a novel perspective.
 Students develop a project with a faculty adviser in an area of interest to the student.
-For details on and paperwork relating to the undergraduate research experience, please visit the Honor's Curriculum webpage.